-I already get my SPF fix through my moisturser and foundation, do I REALLY need a separate product?
+I already get my SPF fix through my moisturiser and foundation, do I REALLY need a separate product?

 I already have SUPER oily skin; won’t adding a thick sun cream make my make-up slide straight off?

-Don’t stress!
-Sun protection has come a long way since your childhood years.
-Firstly, the skin on your face is totally different to that on your body, so treat it that way by avoiding applying the exact same SPF everywhere.
-There are so many different types of SPF on the market that play well underneath make-up, from more traditional creams to light sprays.
+Sun protection has come a long way and formulations have improved over the years.
+Firstly, the skin on your face is different to your body, so treat it that way by avoiding applying the exact same SPF everywhere.
+There are so many different types of SPF on the market that sit well underneath make-up, from more traditional creams to light sprays.

-Lots of high factor SPF tend to come in thicker formats, so if you have an oily complexion that’s prone to blemishes and breakouts, opting for an oil-free version is a great alternative.
-On the other hand, if your skin is dry, go for a cream, lotion or gel-based SPF, whilst seeking out options that are alcohol-free to help prevent further drying.
+Lots of high factor SPF tend to come in thicker formats, so if you have an oily complexion that is prone to blemishes and breakouts, opting for an oil-free version is a great alternative.
+On the other hand, if your skin is dry, go for a cream, lotion or gel-based SPF, whilst seeking out alcohol-free options to prevent further drying.

-Through the development in our knowledge of SPF, skincare gurus across the land will agree that the needed effects come from a stand-alone product, and that the added SPF in your moisturiser, foundation or serum isn’t a reliable solution.
-This doesn’t stop them from being an excellent extra precaution; just make sure you have a high factor SPF only product in your daily routine too.
+Through the development in our knowledge of SPF, skincare experts will agree that the needed effects come from a stand-alone product, and that the added SPF in your moisturiser, foundation or serum is not a sufficient solution.
+This does not stop them from being an excellent extra precaution, however make sure you use a high factor SPF only product in your daily routine too.

 When in my routine should I apply my SPF?

-As a rule, your SPF should be applied after your moisturiser, but before your make-up.
-However, this doesn’t mean that you should leave it there, as ideally, SPF should be reapplied throughout the day.
-Options like mineral powders and sprays are easy to apply lightweight choices to keep you topped up through your 9-5, but make sure your application is thorough and consistent, or if in doubt, return to your regular, reliable format.
+As a rule, your SPF should be applied after your moisturiser, but before your make-up and ideally, SPF should be reapplied throughout the day.
+Options like mineral powders and sprays are easy to apply lightweight choices to keep your sun protection topped up, however it is important to make sure your application is thorough and consistent, or if in doubt, return to your regular, reliable format.

-So, your skin is protected, now you want a natural, radiant complexion to match.
-When you turn to exfoliating acids to help, like those found in our glow-inducing Radiance Ritual mask, your skin can become more susceptible to ultraviolet rays.
+When using exfoliating acids to help your complexion, such as those found in our Radiance Ritual mask, your skin can become increasingly susceptible to ultraviolet rays.
 For this reason, always be extra liberal with your SPF application afterwards.

 Remember, the best skin is always healthy skin, so make sure sun protection is the step you NEVER skip.